JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 In general case there is `getXmlElement()` method.
 You can also get a DOM element by its underlying XML PSI element using the `DomManager.getDomElement()` method.

-If DOM element has no underlying XML element, it can be created by calling `ensureTagExists()`.
+If a DOM element has no underlying XML element, it can be created by calling `ensureTagExists()`.
 To delete a tag, use the already known `undefine()` method.
 This method will always delete the underlying XML element (tag or attribute).
-If the element was a collection child, then neither it nor its entire sub-tree will be valid anymore.
+If the element was a collection's child, then neither it nor its entire subtree will be valid anymore.

 #### Tree Structure

-In every normal tree there's always a possibility to walk up. `DomElement` is no exception.
+In every normal tree, there's always a possibility to walk up.
+`DomElement` is no exception.
 Method `getParent()` just returns element's parent in tree.

 The method `<T extends DomElement> T getParentOfType(Class<T> requiredClass, boolean strict)` returns the tree ancestor of the given class.